 The Colorado State Land Board has an illustrious history.
-We are 145-years-old, and our history dates to America's founding in the 1700s.
+We were created at statehood in 1876, and our history dates to America's founding in the 1700s.

 In the 1780s America's founders were preparing for westward expansion at the conclusion of the Revolutionary War.
 Thomas Jefferson developed a system -- today often referred to as the Jeffersonian Grid -- to orderly track and divide land into 36-square-mile townships/ranges/sections.

 Each state that joined the union after the war received a certain number of one-mile sections to be held in a trust and used for public beneficiaries, usually public schools.
 Colorado received two sections per township totalling four million acres at statehood in 1876.
 These are Colorado's trust lands.

 Today we still own 2.8 million acres of trust land and the Colorado State Land Board is the state agency that manages the trust and uses the land to help fund Colorado public schools.
 We've earned $2 billion for Colorado public schools in the past 15 years.